Do 6 of These Things in February To Have a Great Garden in Spring! Read further to get some brilliant tips on February Gardening!

 5. Build a Hoop House

-If you are especially anxious to get some plants in the ground outside, you can consider building a hoop house.
-A hoop house is a series of parallel hoops arching over your garden, covered in a heat retaining greenhouse material.
-This dome acts as a mini greenhouse to protect your plants from frost.
-It can extend your growing season by as many as 8 weeks in spring and fall.
-By the middle of February, you should be able to plant cold hardy plants (think arugula, onions, broccoli) in your hoop house.
+This dome acts as a mini-greenhouse to protect your plants from frost.
+It can extend your growing season by nearly 8 weeks in spring and fall.
+By mid-February, you can plant cold-hardy varieties such as arugula, onions, broccoli in your hoop house.
 You can try plants less forgiving of frost if you add an extra layer of material inside the dome.